i-pi/i-pi/docs/src/tutorials.rst

 one at a time.

-Firstly, the amount of data sent to standard output can be adjusted with the “verbosity” attribute of :
+Firstly, the amount of data sent to standard output can be adjusted with the “verbosity” attribute of :ref:`simulation`:

 .. code-block::